 Every Ph.D. student will be evaluated annually for satisfactory progress by their major adviser as

-required by the Graduate School (see termination, dismissals, extensions and appeals).
+required by the MU Office of Graduate Studies (see termination, dismissals, extensions and appeals).

 Satisfactory progress includes adherence to a suitable timeline